civetweb/civetweb/docs/Installing.md

 however, users may add an SSL library themselves.
 Instructions for adding SSL support can be found in [https://github.com/civetweb/civetweb/tree/master/docs](https://github.com/civetweb/civetweb/tree/master/docs)

-1. In case the Visual C++ Redistributable are not already installed:
+1. The "Visual C++ Redistributables" are already installed on most Windows PCs.
-  32 Bit Version: Install the [Redistributable for Visual Studio 2010](http://www.microsoft.com/en-us/download/details.aspx?id=8328)
+   In case they are missing, you will see a "msvcr###.dll missing" error message when starting the server.
-  64 Bit Version: Install the [Redistributable for Visual Studio 2015](http://www.microsoft.com/en-us/download/details.aspx?id=48145)
+   You need to download and install the [Redistributable for Visual Studio 2015](http://www.microsoft.com/en-us/download/details.aspx?id=48145)
    Note: The required version of the Redistributables may vary, depending on the CivetWeb version.
 2. Download latest *civetweb-win.zip* from [SourceForge](https://sourceforge.net/projects/civetweb/files/)
-3. When started, Civetweb puts itself into the tray.
+3. When started, CivetWeb puts itself into the tray.

-Building civetweb - Using vcpkg
+Building CivetWeb - Using vcpkg
 ---

-You can download and install civetweb using the [vcpkg](https://github.com/Microsoft/vcpkg) dependency manager:
+You can download and install CivetWeb using the [vcpkg](https://github.com/Microsoft/vcpkg) dependency manager:

     git clone https://github.com/Microsoft/vcpkg.git
     cd vcpkg